chrysle/gutenberg/README.rst

 *****

 On Linux, you can usually install BSD-DB using your distribution's package manager.
-For example, on Ubuntu, you can use apt-get:
+For example, on Ubuntu, use ``apt``:

 .. sourcecode :: sh

+    sudo apt update
-    sudo apt-get install libdb++-dev
+    sudo apt install libdb++-dev
     export BERKELEYDB_DIR=/usr
-    pip install .
+    python -m pip install .

 MacOS
 *****

-On Mac, you can install BSD-DB using `homebrew <https://homebrew.sh/>`_:
+On Mac, you can install BSD-DB using `Homebrew <https://brew.sh/>`_:

 .. sourcecode :: sh

     brew install berkeley-db4
-    pip install .

-Windows
-*******

-On Windows, it's easiest to download a pre-compiled version of BSD-DB from `pythonlibs <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ which works great.

-For example, if you have Python 3.5 on a 64-bit version of Windows, you should download :code:`bsddb3‑6.2.1‑cp35‑cp35m‑win_amd64.whl`.

-After you download the wheel, install it and you're good to go:

-.. sourcecode :: bash

-    pip install bsddb3‑6.2.1‑cp35‑cp35m‑win_amd64.whl
-    pip install .
+    python -m pip install .

 License conflicts
 *****************